hundredrabbits/thebook/north_pacific_logbook.md

 Noticed we were getting a few amps from the solar panel after all, that is good.

 ##### 0900
-I made *mapo tofu* (see recipes), with the last bit of daikon.
+I made [mapo tofu](#mapo), with the last bit of daikon.
 We ate it, while Pino was engulfed in a thick fog bank.
 Been a while since we've been in weather like this, our world has become much smaller suddenly.
 The waves are down, as is the wind.
 The ocean is quiet.

 ##### 1000
 I transcribe email addresses into a notebook reserved for this purpose.
 I had many Japanese boat cards to add, many more than I thought.
 I like keeping addresses all in one place.